Is-haqJn/AI_Crosschain_Forensic_Evidence_Verification/docs/CHAPTER_4_PERFORMANCE_EVALUATION_AND_RESULTS.md

 - Metrics Collection: Real-time performance data
 - Log Aggregation: Centralized logging
 - Alert Systems: Automated issue detection

+### 4.9.3 Reproducibility Protocol
+To reproduce 4.9 results:
+1) Start minimal stack via `scripts/start-for-testing.bat`
+2) Generate a JWT and set `TOKEN`
+3) Run k6 as in Section 4.2.3 with `FILE_PATH` pointing to `test_document.txt`
+4) Export k6 summary and, if applicable, capture HAR in the browser for concurrent workflows
+5) Run `har_analysis.py` to produce `results.md` for archival

 ## 4.10 Performance Bottlenecks and Solutions